Palo Alto prices IPO above range

-Security software company Palo Alto Networks (PANW.N) priced its initial public offering on Thursday significantly above its expected range at $42, the company said.
+July 19 Security software company Palo Alto Networks priced its initial public offering on Thursday significantly above its expected range at $42, the company said.

 The company priced 6.2 million shares as planned.
 Earlier this week it boosted its range to $38 to $40 from a range of $34 to $37.

-Both offerings were led by Morgan Stanley (MS.N), whose reputation as the top bank for tech deals was scrutinized following fallout from Facebook's IPO.
+Both offerings were led by Morgan Stanley, whose reputation as the top bank for tech deals was scrutinized following fallout from Facebook's IPO.
 Facebook shares, which priced at $38, closed Thursday at $29.

 With these deals, the IPO window is beginning to open after a dismal market so far this year.